EPCCed/Intro-to-HPC/content/Week3_Parallel_Computing/Parallel_Performance.md

 ## Parallel Performance

-We have seen that parallel supercomputers have enormous potential computing power - the largest machines in the Top500 list have peak performances in excess of 10 Petaflops.
-This is achieved by having hundreds of thousands of CPU-cores in the same distributed-memory computer, connected with a fast network.
+We have seen that parallel supercomputers have enormous potential computing power - the largest machine in the Top500 list has peak performances in excess of 1000 Petaflops.
+This is achieved by having hundreds of thousands of CPU-cores and GPGPU's in the same distributed-memory computer, connected with a fast network.

 When considering how to parallelise even the simplest calculations (such as the traffic model) using the message-passing model, we have seen that this introduces overheads: making a phone call to someone in a another office takes time, and this is time when you are not doing any useful calculations.